nishant-sec/keystroke-auth/README.md

-Of course, here's a more polished and concise README.

 # Keystroke Dynamics Authentication

 This project introduces a passwordless authentication system that verifies your identity based on your unique typing rhythm.
 Using an ESN-SVM hybrid model, it achieves 98.7% accuracy in recognizing users from free-form text, making your typing pattern your password.